Spiritual Care - Services

 - Ecumenical chapel services are held every Thursday at 11 am

-- Roman Catholic Communion services are held every Sunday at 1:30 pm
+- Roman Catholic Communion services are held the fourth Thursday of the month at 11:00 am

 Southwest Centre for Forensic Mental Health Care